It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

-With the use of proper treatment, most patients with acute lymphocytes now achieve complete remission, with no evidence of malignant cells in the blood.
+With proper treatment, most patients with acute lymphocytes now achieve complete remission, with no evidence of malignant cells in the blood.

-With continued therapy, more than half remain disease free for five years or more.
+More than half remain disease-free for five years or more with continued therapy.
 These patients are supposed to be cured.

 Treatment results for other leukemias have not been as positive.

 In acute myelogenous leukemia, which is more common in adults, patients may experience complete remission, but recurrence is common.

 Chronic leukemias also occur more frequently in adults.
 These are characterized by a more gradual onset and a longer course.

 Chronic myelogenous leukemia, which has a peak incidence among adults in their 40s, can lie dormant for long before symptoms such as weight loss, low fever, and weakness appear.

 If left untreated, chronic myelogenous leukemia can lead to a terminal phase known as a blast crisis, when one-fifth to one-third of the cells in the blood or bone marrow are immature blood cells or blast cells.

 This phase of Chronic Myelogenous Leukemia can last four to six months and is characterized by fever, weakness, and an enlarged spleen.